-How can you travel from Europe to Asia without flying?
-This guide lists flightless travel routes from Europe to Africa.
+How can you travel from Europe to Asia by train (or otherwise without flying)?
+This guide lists land and sea routes from Europe to Africa.

 We might consider Europe and Asia separate continents, but the distinction has no geographical basis.
 As they form a single continental area, traveling from Europe to Asia without flying is entirely possible.
 However, long distances and political issues increase the difficulty of the journey.

 Here are five ways to get from Europe to Asia without flying, listed from north to south.
 These options include overland journeus such as trains from Europe to Asia as well as sea routes on cargo ships.

 Russia has vast train networks.
 This makes travel from Europe to Asia by train remarkably simple.
 You can get from Moscow to Beijing via Mongolia in just 6 days.
 You just need to work out your visas first.